 Top of the Strand Go one better than staring at Midtown’s mix of scrapers and swig a drink while you’re part of the view.

-The Standard Hotel Check out the downtown views from the rooftop perch of the very hip Le Bain.
+Standard Hotel Check out the downtown views from the rooftop perch.

 Brooklyn Heights Promenade Staggering view of Manhattan, 24 hours a day.

 Roosevelt Island River and skyscraper views from Louis Kahn’s Franklin D Roosevelt Four Freedoms Park.

 Cantor Roof Garden Bar From late April through October, the rooftop garden at the Met offers incredible views.